 EU refers Hungary to ECJ over Sovereignty Protection Act

-The European Commission on Thursday referred Hungary to the European Court of Justice (ECJ) over Hungary’s Sovereignty Protection Act, alleging this national legislation on the protection of sovereignty violates fundamental EU principles.
+The European Commission on Thursday referred Hungary to the European Court of Justice (ECJ) over the country’s Sovereignty Protection Act, alleging the law violates fundamental EU principles.

 The Sovereignty Protection Act has been in force since December 2023.
 The legislation established an independent Sovereignty Protection Office (SPO), with the power to investigate and penalize organizations or individuals benefitting from foreign funding that may influence public debate.
 Individuals convicted under this act face prison sentences of up to three years.